A majority of Democrats look to Biden, not Sanders, during a crisis: poll

 NEW YORK (Reuters) - Most voters in Democratic presidential primaries in Illinois, Florida and Arizona said they trusted Joe Biden to handle a major crisis more than Bernie Sanders, according to Edison Research, as many lined up on Tuesday to vote despite the coronavirus outbreak.

-Biden won in Florida and Illinois, with Arizona yet to be called in nominating contests to find a challenger to Republican President Donald Trump in the Nov.
+Biden swept all three states and strengthened his bid for the party’s nomination to challenge Republican President Donald Trump in the Nov.
 3 election.

 Ohio, which was scheduled to vote on Tuesday, and several other states pushed back their primaries because of the rapidly spreading coronavirus, which has infected more than 6,400 people in the United States and killed at least 108.